iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 8. What will you change about the program if you had a chance?

-    I will add more projects on Excel, SQL and Power BI to the Career Accelerator phase, and Tableau to the Bootcamp phase.
+    I will add more projects on Excel, SQL and Power BI to the Career Accelerator phase, and add Tableau to the Bootcamp phase.

 9. What do you think about the fees structure?